-This suggests an issue in the model's representation of the ENSO dynamics on 2-3 year timescale, especially in the Western Pacific, since the which is especially pronounced in the western Pacific (SWP Oscillator), where both τ_x (Niño5) and thermocline depth (Niño6) tend to have phase-lag relationship with SST (Niño3) slightly incorrectly represented relative to observations (Figs. 6, 3a).
-On the other hand, the recharge-discharge mechanism, which is stronger in the eastern Pacific, is correctly represented i.e., phase-lag relationship between thermocline depth (Pacific mean) and SSTs (Niño3) is similar to observations.
-The τ_x (Niño4) shows similar evolution as in the observations, but its strength is stronger in the model (compare grey dashed lines in FigFigs.
-3aand Fig., 6), suggesting a stronger feedback to the SST (Niño3) or less varied dynamical processes.
-Consistently, there is also a stronger relation of the SST (Niño3) to the tropical Pacific mean thermocline depth (larger amplitude relative to the SSTs compared with observations; compare black blue dotted lines in Figs. 3a, 6; see also large values in spatial composites of Fig. S4), likely suggesting a stronger (more dominant) recharge-discharge oscillator in the model compared with observations.
+This suggests an issue in the model's representation of the ENSO dynamics on 2-3 year timescale, which is especially pronounced in the western Pacific (SWP Oscillator), where both τ_x (Niño5) and thermocline depth (Niño6) tend to have phase-lag relationship with SST (Niño3) slightly incorrectly represented relative to observations (Figs. 6, 3a).
+On the other hand, the recharge-discharge mechanism, which is stronger in the eastern Pacific, is more correctly represented, i.e., phase-lag relationship between thermocline depth (Pacific mean) and SSTs (Niño3) is similar to observations.
+The τ_x (Niño4) shows similar evolution as in the observations, but its strength is stronger in the model (compare grey dashed lines in Figs. 3a, 6), suggesting a stronger feedback to the SST (Niño3) or less varied dynamical processes.
+Consistently, there is also a stronger relation of the SST (Niño3) to the tropical Pacific mean thermocline depth (larger amplitude relative to the SSTs compared with observations; compare blue dotted lines in Figs. 3a, 6; see also large values in spatial composites of Fig. S4), likely suggesting a stronger (more dominant) recharge-discharge oscillator in the model compared with observations.

 The strong East-Pacific thermocline-SST feedback in the model was also identified as a general model bias in Chen et al. (2021), who also identified model biases in the western Pacific (e.g., SST anomalies during ENSO events extending too far west; see also Figs. S3,S4).
 These are likely responsible for different model behaviour in the western Pacific compared with observations.
-We also found differences at low and high frequencies between the model and the observations (in the unified oscillator), further suggesting potential issues with the dynamics of ENSO on different timescales in the model.
+We also found differences at low and high frequencies between the model and the observations in the unified oscillator, further suggesting potential issues with the dynamics of ENSO on different timescales in the model.

-This analysis suggests that MEMD (and similar methods) could be used also timeseries analysis methods (e.g., MEMD) may be used to evaluate models.
-Here, it such analysis confirms that the analysed model has correct periodic behaviour (perhaps too periodic), however it may be struggling with the exact physics that lead to the onset of ENSO (or ENSO diversity), which should be considered for future model improvements (see also Guilyardi et al. 2020; Planton et al. 2021).
-Nonetheless, since (i) the recharge-discharge process is well represented in the model; (ii) the model exhibits quasi-periodic behaviour; and (iii) SST-variability alone could be sufficient for describing/predicting ENSO (see section 4.2; Graham et al. 2015) - the NorCPM1 (prediction system) should be able to predict ENSO, especially on timescales ~2-4 years (left for future work).
+This analysis suggests that timeseries analysis methods (e.g., MEMD) may be used to evaluate models.
+Here, such analysis confirms that the analysed model has correct periodic behaviour (perhaps too periodic), however it may be struggling with the exact physics that lead to the onset of ENSO (or ENSO diversity), which should be considered for future model improvements (see also Guilyardi et al. 2020; Planton et al. 2021).
+Nonetheless, since (i) the recharge-discharge process is well represented in the model; (ii) the model exhibits quasi-periodic behaviour; and (iii) SST-variability alone could be sufficient for describing/predicting ENSO (see section 4.2; Graham et al. 2015) - the NorCPM1 (prediction system) should be able to predict ENSO. especially on timescales \sim 2-4 years (left for future work).

-4.2 Prediction
+4.2 Prediction 550

-Correlation skill score of a multi-linear regression model for predicting SST (Niño3) from (a) 7 past timesteps (in months), and (b) 19 past timesteps (in months).
-The dashed lines are for raw predictions (without smoothing), and solid lines are for a (smoothed) band-pass filtered prediction (26.5-51 months).
-Note that we smooth the raw prediction to get the smooth-prediction skill score.
-The grey lines are for a prediction from SST (Niño3) alone, whereas black lines are for prediction from SST (Niño3), τ_x (Niño5) and thermocline depth (Niño6).
-For further details see the text.
 While a better understanding of the quasi-periodic variability (e.g., in ENSO) can help climate model improvements and thus ultimately their prediction skill, it can also help identification of timescale-windows in which predictions (e.g., of ENSO) work well.
 The latter means that quasi-periodic signal of ENSO (as identified above) may be predictable far in advance, even though full ENSO prediction is more challenging.
 This is what we test in this section.